 If you or your visitors need to rent a car, read this first: How To Rent A Car In Portugal And Avoid Sneaky Extra Charges

-If you’re happy using an online platform to cut out the middleman and get the best rates of the moment, Transferwise is easy to use and only takes about a day to get funds from bank to bank.
+If you’re happy using an online platform to cut out the middleman and get the best rates of the moment, Wise is easy to use and only takes about a day to get funds from bank to bank.

 They have also introduced a new Borderless account which allows you to send or receive payments in other currencies from a holding account and avoid paying currency exchange fees when the money reaches or leaves your normal bank account.

 Read more about how Wise, formerly Transferwise, works in this post.

 Facebook groups for expats

 I’ve tried expat forums in the past but find that Facebook groups tend to be more helpful if you have questions or just fancy connecting with other English-speakers for some moral support.